mozilla-conduit/review/README.md

 Pull Requests are not accepted here; please submit changes to Phabricator using `moz-phab`.

 1. Follow the [setup](https://moz-conduit.readthedocs.io/en/latest/phabricator-user.html#setting-up-mozphab)
-2. Once your patch is written and committed locally, run `moz-phab` to send it to Phabricator
+2. Once your patch is written and committed locally, run `moz-phab` to send it to Phabricator.

 ### Local environment